-Best Chicken Tenders recipe for tender, juicy & flavorful chicken.
-Two simple tips to take your chicken strips from good to great!
-Shows how to make chicken tenders from scratch!
+Make the Best Chicken Strips at home for the most tender, flavorful chicken dinner!
+Two simple tips to take your chicken tenders from good to great- simple marinade and method.

 Chicken Fingers are a favorite at our house!
-I’ve made homemade chicken strips many, many times over the years but until recently, they’ve just been mediocre.
-There are 2 small things you can do that really take homemade chicken up a notch or two.
+I’ve made homemade chicken strips many, many times over the years ~there are 2 small things you can do that really take homemade chicken up a notch or two.
 Add in some homemade fry sauce and you’ve got yourself an incredible batch of tender, juicy chicken!
-To show you the process, I created a video for this recipe that helps show just how to do it.

 Making the Best Chicken Tenders